Traumatic Incident Reduction Therapy

 How Trauma Affects the Brain

-Traumatic events include being the victim of or witness to violence or death, surviving a natural disaster, or experiencing physical, sexual or emotional abuse.
+Traumatic events include being the victim of or witness to violence or death, surviving a natural disaster, or experiencing physical, sexual, or emotional abuse.
 An estimated 70 percent of Americans have experienced trauma in their lifetime.
 Trauma has far-reaching effects on an individual’s life, and it has an important impact on brain function.

 Exposure to trauma in childhood changes the physical structures and chemical functions of the brain as it develops, according to a study in the journal Depression and Anxiety.
-1 It leads to major depression, bipolar disorder and other mental illnesses and cognitive problems later on.
+It leads to major depression, bipolar disorder, and other mental illnesses and cognitive problems later on.
 It also dramatically increases the risk of substance abuse and addiction down the road.
 A study from the American Journal of Psychiatry reported that 24 percent of males and 45 percent of females between the ages of 15 and 19 who were receiving addiction treatment had a history of PTSD, a rate fivefold that of the general population of adolescents.
-2

-Sexual Assult and Trauma
+Sexual Assault & Trauma

 Sexual assault commonly leads to symptoms of trauma or post-traumatic stress disorder in women.
 One study found that around 80 percent of women who are in rehab have a lifetime history of experiencing a trauma, most often related to sexual or physical abuse.

-Service and Trauma
+Service & Trauma

 Post-Traumatic Stress Disorder